dsa-ou/algoesup/docs/writing.md

 If you get errors that you think are pointless, please let us know so that we can change `ruff`'s configuration.

-### Basic constructs
+#### Language subset
 The Deepnote project you copied also includes the `allowed` linter, created by ourselves.
-It checks whether your code only uses certain Python constructs.
+It checks whether your code only uses a certain subset of the Python language.
 This gives you some reassurance that your code will be understood by a wide audience.

-By default, `allowed` uses the configuration for our algorithms and data structures course.
-It is already included in this project.
+By default, `allowed` checks against the Python subset used in our algorithms and data structures course.
+It is already included in the project.
 So, if you're an M269 student, to check that your essay is easily understood by your peers in terms of Python constructs, just add a cell:
 ```python